Criptic/SAS-Whats-New/202308/SAS-Visual-Analytics-Updates.md

 You can now add Block (multiline) and Single line comments to the expression of a calculated item inside of SAS Visual Analytics.
 For multiline comments use the /* your comment goes here */ and fore single line comments use //.

+You can use the keyboard shortcut *CTRL + /* to comment out a single line and you can use *ALT + SHIFT + A* to comment out a lot of lines at once.

 ![Comments in Calculated Comments](./SAS-VA-Calculated-Items-Comments.png)